ashatidealiq/EquityEnsemble/README.md

-# Project: Deep Learning Ensemble For Equities Market Analysis
+# Project: Deep Learning Ensemble For Equities Market Valuations

 This project uses a collection of deep learning models to assess the impact of different types of data on equity prices.